DIRECTLab/carla-energy-consumption/README.md

 - `example.py` shows a usage example.

 ## Requirements
 Follow CARLA installation instructions for both server and client.
-This code was tested on CARLA `v0.9.14`.
+This code was tested on CARLA `v0.9.14`, Python `v3.8.16`.

 ## Results
 Tesla Model 3 with traffic, Town10: